TheLionCoder/csv-splitter/README.md

 ## Usage

-To run the program, use the following commandi
+To run the program, use the following command

 _Get Help_: